Bristol Cathedral

-Bristol Cathedral, the Cathedral Church of the Holy and Undivided Trinity, is the Church of England cathedral in the city of Bristol, England.
-Founded in 1140 and consecrated in 1148, it was originally St Augustine's Abbey but after the Dissolution of the Monasteries it became in 1542 the seat of the newly created Bishop of Bristol and the cathedral of the new Diocese of Bristol.
+Bristol Cathedral, formally the Cathedral Church of the Holy and Undivided Trinity, is a Church of England cathedral in the city of Bristol, England.
+It is the seat of the Bishop of Bristol.
+The cathedral was originally an abbey dedicated to St Augustine, founded in 1140 and consecrated in 1148.
+It became the cathedral of the new diocese of Bristol in 1542, after the Dissolution of the monasteries.
 It is a Grade I listed building.

-The eastern end of the church includes fabric from the 12th century, with the Elder Lady Chapel which was added in the early 13th century.
-Much of the church was rebuilt in the English Decorated Gothic style during the 14th century despite financial problems within the abbey.
-In the 15th century the transept and central tower were added.
-The nave was incomplete at the Dissolution of the Monasteries in 1539 and was demolished.
-In the 19th century Gothic Revival a new nave was built by George Edmund Street partially using the original plans.
-The western twin towers, designed by John Loughborough Pearson, were completed in 1888.
+The earliest surviving fabric is the late 12th century chapter house, which contains some of the first uses of pointed arches in England.
+The eastern end of the church is medieval, the oldest part being the early 13th century Elder Lady Chapel.
+The remainder of the east end was rebuilt in the English Decorated Gothic style during the 14th century as a hall church, with aisles the same height as the central choir.
+In the 15th century the transepts were rebuilt and the central tower added.
+The nave was incomplete when the abbey was dissolved in 1539 and demolished; a Gothic Revival replacement was constructed in the 19th century by George Edmund Street, partially to the original plans.
+The western towers, designed by John Loughborough Pearson, were completed in 1888.

-Located on College Green, the cathedral has tall Gothic windows and pinnacled skyline.
-The eastern end is a hall church in which the aisles are the same height as the Choir and share the Lierne vaults.
-The late Norman chapter house, situated south of the transept, contains some of the first uses of pointed arches in England.
 In addition to the cathedral's architectural features, it contains several memorials and an historic organ.
-Little of the original stained glass remains with some being replaced in the Victorian era and further losses during the Bristol Blitz.
+Little of the original stained glass remains, with some being replaced in the Victorian era and further losses during the Bristol Blitz.